potree/PotreeConverter/README.md

 Builds a potree octree from las, laz, binary ply, xyz or ptx files.

+## NextDroid Branching Guidelines
+`upstream-master` will remain the as the working upstream branch where we can pull changes down or push suggested changes up.

+The remaining branches follow the typical NextDroid branching workflow, i.e.:
+ - `master` is the stable release branch
+ - `develop` is the pre-release branch

 ## Downloads

 * [Source Code and windows 64bit releases](https://github.com/potree/PotreeConverter/releases)